en_USEnglish

 Ethereum 2.0 with the transition to proof-of-stake

-Ethereum 2.0, also known as Eth2 or "Serenity", is an upgrade of the blockchain Ethereum, which aims to improve scalability and make the network more efficient.
+Ethereum 2.0, also known as Eth2 or “Serenity,” is an upgrade to the blockchain Ethereum which aims to improve scalability and make the network more efficient.

-The update will see the Ethereum network switch from a proof-of-work consensus mechanism to a proof-of-stake one, meaning that instead of using miners who make each other competition to check the transactions and add them to the blockchain, ether token holders can vote for validators (also known as validation nodes) who contribute their computing power to process transactions and secure the network.
+The upgrade will see the Ethereum network transition from a proof-of-work to a proof-of-stake consensus mechanism.
+This means that instead of using miners competing to verify transactions and add them to the blockchain, ether token holders can vote for validators (also known as validator nodes) who contribute their computing power to process transactions and secure the network.
 These validators will be rewarded with ether tokens for verifying transactions.
-The switch from the "proof-of-work" consensus mechanism to the "proof-of-stake" mechanism should make Ethereum faster, more secure and much more scalable than before.
+The shift from a proof-of-work to a proof-of-stake consensus mechanism should make Ethereum faster, more secure, and much more scalable than before.

 Proof-of-stake